tigera/docs/calico-enterprise/network-policy/policy-tiers/tiered-policy.mdx

 ![implicit-deny]({{site.baseurl}}/images/implicit-deny.svg)

 Let’s look at a Dev/Ops global network policy in a high precedence tier (Platform).
 The policy denies ingress and egress traffic to workloads that match selector, `env != "stage"`.
-To ensure that policies continue to evaluate traffic after this policy, the policy adds an action: pass for both ingress and egress.
+To ensure that policies continue to evaluate traffic after this policy, the policy adds a Pass action for both ingress and egress.

 **Pass action rule example**